Post Professional Athletic Training Program

-The athletic training program of study is designed to provide further didactic and clinical experiences for those who have previously met entry-level requirements for certification as an athletic trainer.
+The athletic training program of study is designed to provide advanced didactic and clinical experiences for those who have previously met entry-level requirements for certification as an athletic trainer.

-Old Dominion's athletic training curriculum received initial NATA recognition as an approved graduate curriculum in 1980.
-Our application deadline is February 1st, however early application is strongly encouraged.
+Old Dominion's athletic training curriculum received initial NATA recognition as an approved graduate curriculum in 1980 and is currently accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Our application deadline is January 1st, however early application is strongly encouraged.
+Applicants may apply after the initial deadline as the admission process is ongoing.

 For further information please contact: